-Private industry and government are in continual need of employees with strong analytical skills coupled with a solid foundation in the liberal arts.
-The economics major at CSUSB, with its emphasis on analysis, computer skills, and political economic history, is ideally suited for this task.
-An economics major provides entry into a broad spectrum of career opportunities ranging from analyst positions, management, and marketing, to teaching, research, and political consultation.
-In addition, the B.A. in economics provides an excellent background for various graduate programs, including law, politics, economics, and business.
+Anything.
+Private industry and government always need employees with strong analytical skills coupled with a solid foundation in the liberal arts.
+The economics major at CSUSB, with its emphasis on analysis, computer skills, and political economic history, is suited for this task.

 Students who anticipate graduating within two semesters should speak with an Economics faculty advisor and set up an appointment with the Career Development Center in UH-329.
 The Career Development Center offers assistance in resume writing, interviewing, job search strategies, and meeting with on-campus recruiters.
 Our course Econ 3900: Writing in Economics, also helps equip you with the tools to write well for job applications.

 Earnings of College Graduates by Major

 A recent study sponsored by the Bureau of Labor Statistics concluded that the median annual earnings of economics graduates is higher than the median annual earnings of all majors.